 Step Three: cross any rivers, streams, gorges, thickets, or oceans you may come across.
 (Bridges not provided).
 Ensure that no team members are left behind.
 Even the little ones that may be difficult to spot.

-our: climb through the hills, dodging the thorns and branches, in an upward direction.
+Step Four: climb through the hills, dodging the thorns and branches, in an upward direction.
 Whenever possible, photograph the journey; you never know when they'll come in handy for an overly hyperbolic blog post.
 Again, ensure no members are lost.
 It's hard enough for four people to eat all that pastry.

-climb through a forest as you ascend the hill towards the Team Canada Bunker.
+Step Five: climb through a forest as you ascend the hill towards the Team Canada Bunker.
 Once again, remaining alive remains a key priority.
 One false step and you'll be falling faster than the GDP of Latin America following the adoption of Import Substitution Industrialization.
 Remember: those pastries won't eat themselves.

-and debate occur behind locked and bolted doors.
+Step Six: arrive at the bunker.
+DO NOT turn on any lights... it really ruins the effect.
+Discussion and debate occur behind locked and bolted doors.
 Windows remain shut in fear of exposing our secret tactics.
 Photography is strictly limited beyond the use of officially sanctioned cameras.

-documents and keep them under close surveillance at all times.
+Step Seven: pack up for the night.
+Ensure to take all secret documents and keep them under close surveillance at all times.
 Doors are locked and windows bolted shut.
 Shower, sleep, eat and repeat.
 One more day before Team Canada is set to take Korea by storm.

 mardi 26 juin 2007